Inequalities for space-bounded Kolmogorov complexity: Discussion

 \subparagraph*{Time-bounded versions.} We can try a similar approach for time bounds (instead of space bounds).
 It also works, but the natural bound in the formula for complexity of pairs multiplies the time complexity by $2^{O(n)}$; also the simulation would increase time significantly (for a one-tape machine the simulation of $t$ steps needs more than $t^2$ time).
-When we iterate these bounds $O(n)$ times, we get ridiculously high time bounds --- so it is a good luck that Sipser's trick for space bounds allows us to get some reasonable space bounds.
+When we iterate these bounds $O(n)$ times, we get ridiculously high time bounds.
+It is just good luck that Sipser's trick for space bounds allows us to get some reasonable space bounds, and for time bounds things are much worse.
+Still one can have some versions of our results with computable (though ridiculously large) time bounds.